iteravirgo/bcsitera.github.io/apps/StockRange/docs/en-US/help.md

 Stock Range functionality enables the following:

 * Stock Range import to Excel and from Excel printing and sending Stock Ranges to your customers.
-* From Excel back to BC copy functionality (Sell-to No, Item No).
+* From Excel back to BusinessCentral copy functionality (Sell-to No, Item No).
 * Saving Stock Ranges for your needs.
 For example, with Sell-to No.

 ## Verify Stock Range Installation